 “I raise my voice- not so I can shout, but so that those without a voice can be heard.
 We cannot succeed when half of us are held back!” – Malala Yousafzai

 At SOS India, we try to inculcate gender equality not only in the minds of our children, but also in our organization by providing women the same level playing field as compared to men.
 SOS India has always strived consciously to create a gender equal environment.
+So one organization for the production and sale of uniforms for the military have created a series of uniforms that suits everyone.
+That’s how they wanted to eliminate gender inequality.

 We are committed to fostering gender sensitivity and equality through our policy and programmes amongst children, youths and employees within the organization.
-Our focus is on issues related to protection of all children under our care against violence and providing equal access to girls and boys to quality education and health care.
+Our focus is on issues related to the protection of all children under our care against violence and providing equal access to girls and boys to quality education and health care.
 Recognizing the challenges women and girls face in all walks of life, we make conscious efforts towards empowering our girls and women.
 Irrespective of gender, all SOS Youths are settled gainfully and mainstreamed to become contributing members of society through the Family Based Care (FBC) Programme.
 Over 50% of children in our care are girls.
 In addition, we also practice engaging with both men and women in finding solutions to gender inequality.
 Our innovative approach is to practice zero tolerance against gender-based discrimination within the organization.

 The Family Strengthening Programme (FSP) enables economically weaker families, mostly women headed, to move out of the vicious cycle of poverty through a multi-pronged approach.

-- Empower women socio-economically leading to self-reliance
+- Empower women socio-economically, leading to self-reliance

 - Provide livelihood support to women through individual and group income generation projects, market linkages and capacity building, leading to 250%-300% rise in incomes.

-- Ensure both male and female children get access to quality education and health care
+- Ensure both male and female children get access to quality education and healthcare

 - Prevent school drop-out, child labor, improve literacy status of caregivers, raise awareness about government policies and benefits